demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distributed.
-I know I can do data augmentation to encrease, but this wll not be my priority at this project.
+I know I can do data augmentation to increase the dataset, but this wll not be my priority in this project.
+My goal is to use the provided dataset to meet the Accuracy spec.

 ![alt text][image2]

+max count is 2010
+min count is  180

 I aslo prepared a dictionary to see all the signs v.s. images in grayscale.